Standish, Greater Manchester: Geography

 Standish is 3+1/4 miles north-by-northwest of Wigan, 19 miles north-west of Manchester, and 18 miles north-east of Liverpool.
-The A49 trunk road passes through the centre of the village, on its way from Wigan to Chorley.
-Standish is served by Junction 27 of the M6 motorway, which is to the west of the village.
-The West Coast Main Line is on the eastern side of the village, around a mile from the centre.
+The A49 trunk road passes through the centre of the town, on its way from Wigan to Chorley.
+Standish is served by Junction 27 of the M6 motorway, which is to the west of the town.
+The West Coast Main Line is on the eastern side of the town, around a mile from the centre.
 The River Douglas and Bradley Brook form the boundary on the eastern side of Standish.
 Mill Brook, which flows into the Douglas, forms the western boundary.
 Standish is situated on a ridge of high land which rises to 370 feet and runs north to south across the township, near the river the land is between 120 and 160 feet.

 In the village, the area of Standish lies to the south (covering 1,696 acres), and the area of Langtree to the north (covering 1,568 acres) – historically some considered them to be separate townships.
 Standish-with-Langtree is a total of 3,264 acres.
 Locally, the village of Shevington is 1 + 1/2 miles to the west, with the area of Shevington Moor to the north-west (near Langtree), and Standish Lower Ground, a distinct and separate community, is 1+3/4 miles to the south-west.

 Standish has soil and subsoil of clay and the underlying rocks are the coal measures of the Lancashire Coalfield.